OGC Op. No. 10-02-05

 With respect to administrative and consulting services described above, the inquirer states that they all will be directly related to the sale or service of the accident and health policies to be issued under the benefit programs offered by the school districts or will provide general information about insurance or risk reduction.
 The inquirer further reports that the services will be provided in a fair and nondiscriminatory manner to like insureds or potential insureds.

 An insurance producer may provide a service not specified in the insurance policy or contract to an insured without violating the anti-rebating and inducement provisions of the Insurance Law if 1) the service directly relates to the sale or servicing of the policy or provides general information about insurance or risk reduction, and 2) the insurance producer provides the service in a fair and nondiscriminatory manner to like insureds or potential insureds.
 See Circular Letter No. 9 (2009).
-Based upon the inquirer’s representations, the services that are proposed to be provided by XYZ to school districts may be lawfully provided without running afoul of the rebating and inducement prohibitions contained in Insurance Law
+Based upon the inquirer’s representations, the services that are proposed to be provided by XYZ to school districts may be lawfully provided without running afoul of the rebating and inducement prohibitions contained in Insurance Law § 4224(c).

 Indeed, it is the Department’s understanding that XYZ will not limit the sale of insurance solely to school districts that are members of BOCES.
 Nor will XYZ give any of its funds to BOCES that may be left over from its insurance commissions and fees earned on the group accident and health insurance policies and HMO contracts it obtains for the school districts after providing the stated services.
-Thus, the circumstances presented differ markedly from those addressed in the OGC Opinion dated January 6, 2010, which concluded that where an automobile club receives the benefit from dividends paid to the insurance agency that is partially owned by the subsidiary of an automobile club, the arrangement contravenes the anti-rebating prohibition of Insurance Law
+Thus, the circumstances presented differ markedly from those addressed in the OGC Opinion dated January 6, 2010, which concluded that where an automobile club receives the benefit from dividends paid to the insurance agency that is partially owned by the subsidiary of an automobile club, the arrangement contravenes the anti-rebating prohibition of Insurance Law § 2324, where the insurance is marketed and sold only to automobile club members.
+Here, by contrast, the marketing and sale of insurance does not constitute a benefit to BOCES, its member school districts, or both of their employees.

 With respect to the health education and wellness programs that XYZ may sponsor, the inquirer notes that they will be available not just to member school districts but also to the general public residing in the geographic area of the school districts that elect to participate.
 Therefore, the proposed service arrangement differs from the situation presented in OGC Opinion No. 08-09-12 (September 26, 2008).
 There, a bail bond agent proposed to make certain services available only to someone who purchased a bail bond through the agent.
-The Department concluded that such arrangement would violate Insurance Law
+The Department concluded that such arrangement would violate Insurance Law § 2324.
+However, that opinion also noted that, as in the instant situation, if the service is available to everyone, and not tied to the purchase or solicitation of insurance, then it likely does not violate the Insurance Law’s anti-rebating provision.

 For further information, you may contact Principal Attorney Barbara A. Kluger at the New York City Office.